 Hon.
 George Harlow, the former Secretary of State for Illinois, occupied it as a residence eight years, from 1869 to 1877.
 After his removal it was rented to parties who now keep it as a boarding house.
 Not having received any repairs since Mr. Lincoln became President, the indications of neglect and decay are plainly visible.

 (Robert Lincoln objected to part of Power’s criticism, writing later he had spent nearly $1,100 on repairs since 1868.
 Nonetheless, he agreed that the house was “getting old and decayed in all parts.”)

 Dr. Gustav Wendlandt (1843-1909), a German-born physician, rented the house through Clinton Conkling, Robert’s agent in Springfield.
 Robert himself was busy in his role (1881-85) as secretary of war to Presidents James Garfield and Chester A. Arthur.

-Wendlandt apparently allowed some access to the house.
+Wendlandt apparently allowed some public access to the house.
 The Illinois State Register in March 1883 reported one story Wendlandt told about the results.